On Mycoboscus...

 Alexandre Monnin (ESC Clermont Business School).

-Mycobosci are the result of situated crafting with wood-rot fungi.
+Mycobosci (aka mycelium-based composites, or lignicolous mycelium materials) are the result of situated crafting with wood-rot fungi.
 "Mycoboscus" is formed of the roots múkes (mushroom) and boscus (bois, wood, bush, woodland, to grow).
 The choice was made to use the suffix boscus rather than lignum (firewood; from Proto-Indo-European leǵ-no-m, that which is collected) to reflect the desirable geographical situating of the practice, formulated in the conclusions of this thesis.

 This is an emergent culture that shows incredible ecological and social possibilities!